Roozbeh-Bazargani/MS-RGCN/README.md

 # MS-RGCN
-Multi-scale relational graph neural network for histopathology images of prostate cancer
+Multi-scale relational graph convolutional network (MS-RGCN) for histopathology images of prostate cancer

 # How to run
 Use the following order of folders and their code based on your data